owlbarn/tutorial/book/optimisation/README.md

 It combines the robustness of Bisection methods, and the iteration speed of Secant and IQI methods.
 The idea is to use the fast algorithm if possible, and turn to the slow but reliable method when in doubt.

-A description of this method.
+TODO: A description of this method.

 This method is what we use in the examples in "Math" chapter.
 We have also implemented it in Owl.
 (Paste the code if necessary, but for now just keep the root-finding section short)